PART: Pre-trained Authorship Representation Transformer: Experimentation

 \subsection{Case study 1: Enron mail dataset}

 Two out of three datasets are easier to analyse with our method.
 We delve in the Enron email dataset to find justifications for the low performance of the representation model.
-A difficult dataset was anticipated as it was extremely small, with some noise from headers and footers of automated generation.

-We qualitatively examine the generated representations to better understand the behaviour of the model.
-To achieve this we apply u-map, adjusting the hyperparameters for generating a 2d projection of features.
-Our aim is to represent each mail as points in a plane, where the average of all representations of an author acts as a centroid.
-With this technique we can evaluate how texts relate to each-other in the generated hyper-space.
+To examine the quality of the representations we apply u-map, adjusting the hyperparameters for generating a 2d projection of features.
+We represent each mail as points in a plane, where the average of all representations of an author acts as a centroid.